dhannywi/COE332/homework05/README.md

 Successfully built fc2baf131ff1
 Successfully tagged dhannywi/iss_tracker:2.0
 ```
-* To check a list of docker images currently running in your computer: `docker images`
+* Check the docker images currently running in your computer by executing: `docker images`
 The image you just built would show up in the list of images:
 ```console
 username:~/COE332/homework05$ docker images